 Brice And Brice Ice Sculpting, founded by Steve and Heather, has been in business since 2003.
 However their experience dates back to 1990.

 Heather grew up in Fairbanks from the age of seven and has a BFA from the University of Alaska Fairbanks.
 She studied sculpture under Wendy Croskrey.
 In late 1998, at a friend's suggestion, Heather called Steve to assist her and try ice as a medium

 In 2003, Heather and Steve founded Brice & Brice Ice Sculptures.

-Heather is an 11 time world champion, and has competed or carved ice in Alaska, Canada, Ohio, Georgia, Illinois, Texas, Austria, Germany, and Italy.
-Heather is the proud mother of two, and Nana to 2 cuties one of which, Madi has delved into ice sculpting with her on occasion, and a wonderful step son, Andrew who is also the youngest NICA gold medalist.
+Heather is an 11-time world champion and has competed or carved ice in Alaska, Canada, Ohio, Georgia, Illinois, Texas, Austria, Germany, , Italy, and Brazil.
+Heather is the proud mother of two Daughters, and Nana to 3 cuties one of which.
+Her eldest daughter Madi has delved into ice sculpting with her on occasion, earning 2 1st place awards, and her wonderful stepson, Andrew is the youngest NICA gold medalist.

 Steve was born in Fairbanks, but raised in Clarksville, Georgia.
 Steve is a self-taught sculptor, originally working in Plasticise for bronze, wood, and stone.

 Steve was asked to help with ice at Ice Alaska in 1990, and became serious with ice sculpting in 1996.
 Steve is also a self-taught machinist, creating or modifying hundreds of tools for ice sculpting.
 Steve's team created a piece at the 1996 world championships, 'The Joust', which drew the attention of Chena Hot Springs Resort.

-Steve designed an ice museum in 2003, which Steve and Heather created, along with an original crew.
+Steve designed an ice museum for that resort in 2003, which Steve and Heather created, along with an original crew.
 The original structure melted with the spring weather in 2004 and was rebuilt into the current Aurora Ice Museum in late 2004-2005.
-It stands today and is maintained by Steve and operated By Chena Hot Springs resort.
+It stands today and is maintained by Steve and operated By Chena Hot Springs Resort.

-Steve is an N.I.C.A. certified master ice sculptor and a 19 time World Champion.
+Steve is a N.I.C.A. certified master ice sculptor and a 21-time World Champion.
 He has competed in three Olympic ice events, Nagano Japan, Salt Lake City Utah, and Turin Italy.